-The reason for this is that, when it comes to firearm rights restoration, Washington State’s restrictions are strongly built around risk, and all of those situations make an individual a much higher risk for becoming a gun offender.
+The reason for this is that Washington State’s restrictions are strongly built around risk, and all of those situations make an individual a much higher risk for becoming a gun offender.

-Unlawful possession of a firearm is a felony by itself, so it’s very important that you obey the law and do not attempt to possess any guns if you are not legally eligible to do so.
+If you’re wondering, “How do I get my gun rights back after a felony?,”remember that unlawful possession of a firearm is a felony by itself.
+It’s very important that you obey the law and do not attempt to possess any guns if you are not legally eligible to do so.

-How to Get Gun Rights Restored in Washington State If You’ve Lost Your Gun Rights Recently
+How to Get Gun Rights Back in Washington State

 Firearm rights restoration in Washington State is not a quick process.
-If you’re reading this because a court has recently taken away your gun rights due to a recent criminal conviction, and are wondering how to get gun rights restored in Washington State, then be aware that it is going to be a while before you are eligible for gun rights restoration.
+If you’re reading this because a court has recently taken away your gun rights due to a recent criminal conviction, and are wondering how to get gun rights restored in Washington State, then be aware that it is going to be a while before you are eligible to restore your gun rights.
 Washington State has a mandatory waiting period assigned to criminal cases from the moment of conviction, or the date of release from custody, whichever comes later.
 In most cases, you cannot restore your rights without first completing the waiting period.

-But if you have already completed the waiting period, then you may be able to get a much faster firearm rights restoration!
+But if you have already completed the waiting period, then you may not have as long to wait to get your gun rights back!
+We can help you figure out how to restore your gun rights as quickly as possible.
 Washington counts the waiting period from the time you were convicted or released from prison (whichever is more recent).
 You don’t have to do anything to begin the clock: It starts automatically.
 If you had a domestic violence conviction, you do need to complete your sentence conditions as well.

 If you weren’t convicted of any crime and have only lost your rights temporarily, you should also be able to restore your rights more quickly so long as things eventually settle in your favor.

+We hope that we’ve helped you to understand how you can get your gun rights back after a felony.
 Note that if you are found not guilty by reason of insanity, this also results in a loss of your gun rights.
-Probation, a deferred sentence, or a suspended sentence also count as a “conviction” for the purposes of gun rights restoration in Washington State
+Probation, a deferred sentence, or a suspended sentence also count as a “conviction” for the purposes of gun rights restoration in Washington State.